-6.5 Deliverables
+6.65 Other Deliverables

-Implementation of assessments of manufacturing readiness utilizing the MRL criteria should require deliverable documentation from the contractor and, if so, should be included in the SOW.
-Generally, requirements for deliverable Data Item Descriptions (DIDs) should be minimized.
+Implementation of assessments of manufacturing readiness utilizing the MRL criteria may require some deliverable documentation from the contractor and, if so, should be included in the SOW.
+Specifically, a plan for implementing assessments and any potential MMPs may be deliverable documents.
+Generally, requirements for official, deliverable documents iltems.
+Descriptions (DIDs) should be minimized, unless the program office determines it is necessary.

 For example, DI-MGMT-81889A, Manufacturing Plan, is a deliverable that is consistent with AS6500 requirements and can be applied in the RFP and contract for all phases of system acquisition.
 Updates to the manufacturing plan will be as specified as part of the DID tailoring activity.
-This DID must be tailored to meet program requirements
+This DID must be tailored to meet program requirements.
+This DID may or may not be required based on other available the evidence of conformance to AS6500, and the (e.g. integration of a Manufacturing Plan into the contractor's command media).
 Another example, DI-SESS-81974, Assessment of Manufacturing Risk and Readiness.
 If MMPs are being generated as a result of maturity shortfalls, the government should determine if these plans need to be deliverable items.
 Preferably, the MMPs should be documented as part of the program's normal Risk Management process, which should include documented risk mitigation plans, which may or may not be deliverable.
-If desired as a deliverable, the SOW should include DID DI-SESS-81974, Assessment of

-Manufacturing Risk and Readiness, as a formal Contract Data Requirements List (CDRL) item.
+A plan to describe implementation of assessment approaches, schedules and responsibilities, etc., may be desired.
+There are several options for obtaining this plan.
+Preferably, the ontractor's plans for implementing assessments of manufacturing readiness utilizing the MRL criteria may be included in a Manufacturing Plan, which may itself be either a deliverable item or not.
+AlternativelyIf desired as a deliverable, the SOW mayshould include the Data Item Description (DID) DI-SESS-81974, Assessment of Manufacturing Risk and Readiness, as a formal Contract Data Requirements List (CDRL) item.